iAlen17/ESX-Alen-FIB/README.md

 ![](images-preview/preview.png)

 Instructions :
-1. Download the file take the item image into qb-inventory/html/img
+1. Download the file take the item image into your inventory's html directory

 2. Add an item printedcash to your database